Czajnikowski/Czajnikowski.github.io/_posts/2017-04-29-dont-be-scared-of-subquery.md

 `** Terminating app due to uncaught exception 'NSUnknownKeyException', reason: '[<NSDictionaryMapNode 0x608002079b40> valueForUndefinedKey:]: this class is not key value coding-compliant for the key city.'`

 Aaaaa... not that fast. `city` is not a property of a `Contact`.
-Additionally - single contact can have multiple addresses - they are all placed in a relation `addresses`.
-Actually you'd be safe and figure it out earlier if you'd use a [#keyPath expression](https://medium.com/the-traveled-ios-developers-guide/swift-3-keypath-7a3cf41e603e) (you definitely should).
+Actually you'd be safe and figured it out earlier if you'd use a [#keyPath expression](https://medium.com/the-traveled-ios-developers-guide/swift-3-keypath-7a3cf41e603e) (you definitely should), but that's not my goal in this post.
+We need to dig deeper.

 #### Ok, so here's the model
 {: style="text-align: center;"}